garamond13/CSS-Silencer-default-on/README.md

 # CSS Silencer default on

  CSS Silencer default on is a Counter Strike Source SourceMod plugin.
-M4A1 and UPS have silencer on by default.
+USP and M4A1 have silencer on by default.

 ## Compilation